EU Fisheries Ministers found an agreement on 2021 management measures

 For a number of years, the European Anglers Alliance and the European Fishing Tackle Trade Association have stressed that the difference (from 25cm to 42cm) in the existing minimum conservation reference sizes (MCRS) set for sea bass is inappropriate.
 To protect juvenile sea bass the MCRS should be not less than 42cm, and the same for all EU waters.
 Furthermore, different MCRSs in adjacent waters also complicate fisheries management unnecessarily according to STECF and the Commission (1).

-We ask you to support our call and propose to the Council the adoption of a harmonised MCRS of 42cm for all sea bass fisheries, recreational and commercial, in all EU waters with effect 1/1/2021.
+EAA and EFTTA asked the Commission to propose and the Council to adoption of a harmonised MCRS of 42cm for all sea bass fisheries, recreational and commercial, in all EU waters with effect 1/1/2021.

 1. STECF advice: avoid having different MCRS applying in adjacent waters (June 2020) (2):